 This tour takes you into the countryside of Iceland for eight days and seven nights.
 The trip will start and end in Reykjavik and let you see beautiful glaciers, waterfalls, and the famous Golden Circle.

-- Day 4: Iceland’s most popular attractions is the Golden Circle.
-This driving route will take you to Thingvellir National Park where you can actually walk in a rift valley between the Eurasian and North American tectonic plates.
+Iceland’s most popular attractions is the Golden Circle.
+This driving route will take you to Þingvellir National Park where you can actually walk in a rift valley between the Eurasian and North American tectonic plates.
 Then, you will go to the Haukadalur geothermal area where you see a geyser spout.
 Finally, at the end of the day, stop at the Gullfoss waterfall for a beautiful view.
 Then, stay the night in the Selfoss Area.

 Regardless of how long you decide to stay in Iceland, you can be sure to have a fantastic time and witness some of the world’s most breathtaking views.
 This Nordic island nation has something to offer for everyone, and there is no doubt that you will return home refreshed and content.

 So what is the best time to visit Iceland?
 Make sure you check out the weather before deciding on the dates to your trip, to make it truly memorable!
-Also take note of the top things to do in Iceland as, by visiting iceland, you've been given an opportunity to see some of the most amazing glaciers, volcanoes, and ice caves, that this world has to offer.
+Also take note of the top things to do in Iceland which will give you an opportunity to experience one of the most dramatic natural spectacles on the planet.